chirontt/lwjgl3-demos/README.md

 # lwjgl3-demos + GraalVM native image

-Demo suite for LWJGL 3, as described in the upstream [repo](https://github.com/LWJGL/lwjgl3-demos).
+Demo suite for LWJGL 3, as described in the [upstream repo](https://github.com/LWJGL/lwjgl3-demos) with screenshots.

 ---